Car Suspension Repair Cost

 How much does it cost to repair stabilizer bars?

-Replacing a stabilizer bar costs as little as $150, according to RepairPal.
+Replacing a stabilizer bar costs around $186, according to RepairPal.

 Also known as sway bars or anti-roll bars, these components help keep your car stable while cornering.
 Many vehicles come with basic sway bars, but performance upgrades with stiffer designs are available for better handling.